truefoundry/cognita/README.md

 To be able to use **Ask Questions** on your own documents, follow the steps below:

-1. Register at TrueFoundry, follow: https://docs.truefoundry.com/docs/installation-and-setup
+1. Register at TrueFoundry, follow [here](https://www.truefoundry.com/register)

     - Fill up the form and register as an organization (let's say <org_name>)
     - On `Submit`, you will be redirected to your dashboard endpoint ie https://<org_name>.truefoundry.cloud